Tag: Beginner guide

 If you’re just starting out, go for a mild, smooth blend.
 Something labelled “suave” or “con bajo contenido de polvo” (low dust) is easier to prepare and less bitter.

-Try brands like Rosamonte, Taragüi, or Kraus Organic – they’re beginner-friendly and widely available in Europe.
+Try brands like Rosamonte, Taragüi, or Kraus Organic – they’re beginner-friendly and available in Europe.

 “Think of this as your ‘study fuel upgrade’ — smoother than coffee, but with just enough caffeine to keep your brain switched on.”